 - The Mandalorian season 2 directors: Jon Favreau, Carl Weathers

-The Mandalorian season 2 release date is set for the Fall 2020 window.
+The Mandalorian season 2 release date has been confirmed as October 2020 by Disney CEO Bob Iger, who announced the news during an investor call.
+It was previously set for the Fall 2020 window.
 The news was announced on Twitter in December 2019.

 Season 2 of #TheMandalorian coming Fall 2020 pic.twitter.com/8VQYLDMQ0VDecember 27, 2019